ShotaSHIBASAKI/Cyclic-dominance-emerges/README.md

 # Shibasaki & Shimada 2018

 The codes are used for the simulations in :
-* Shibasaki and Shimada, (2018), Cyclic dominance emerges from the two cooperative behaviros in the social amoeba.
+* S. Shibasaki and M. Shimada, (2018), Cyclic dominance emerges from the two inter-linked cooperative behaviros in the social amoeba.
+You can find the main text at http://dx.doi.org/10.1098/rspb.2018.0905.
+The preprint is also available at  https://doi.org/10.1101/251553.

 # Description
 ## Asexual Continuous Replicator.py